 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 A lot of unusual things happen in the garden.
 I would wager most go unnoticed by most gardeners.
 I find these odd happenings interesting and I like to share them on ThriftyFun.
-Well, here's one that has left me flabbergasted.
-I even sent pictures to my ag agent and am awaiting his reply.

 The wisteria is not a tree.
 It is a vigorously growing and often invasive vine.
 It can be kept in check by training it to grow as a standard, whereby it takes on the appearance of a small tree.